rayyaw/flash-patcher/README.md

 ### Runtime Dependencies

 You must install JPEXS Free Flash Decompiler to use this patcher.
 For more information, check https://github.com/jindrapetrik/jpexs-decompiler.
+You must install this manually.

 Flash Patcher will automatically detect your FFDec install location.

 You must have Python 3.10 or greater on your system to run this script, including the `antlr4-python3-runtime` pip package.
+If you install through pip, these will automatically be verified and installed.

 ## Testing